VACANT

 communication skills, and good organisational skills.

-THE POSITION: The appointment will be for
+The appointment will be for

 three years and the successful candidate will be based in Tovil,